VinaLx/VinaLx.github.io/_posts/2017-09-13-haskell-basic-monad-3.md

     -- methods...
 ~~~

-After two posts, the thing is still unclear is: what is the `Applicative` here?
-To settle this problem, we first have some quick review on the typeclass syntax of haskell.
+After two articles, there are still something unsettled: what is the `Applicative` here?
+To understand this one, we first have some quick review on the typeclass syntax of haskell.

 ## "Inheritance" of typeclass

 In haskell, we can declare an "inheritance" relation over one or multiple typeclasses using type constraint.
+Note the "inheritance"s here are always quoted, since it just meant to make beginners with object oriented background easier to understand, and we are not really meaning the "inheritance" in the OO system.

 For example, the `Ord` typeclass